ivolucien/log-hindsight/README.md

 ## Features
 _Most of this is already working but none of it has been vetted for production use, yet._
-- **Retroactive Log History Dump**: Automatically output previously buffered log entries when specific conditions are met, such as an error occurring.
+- **Retroactive Log History Dump**: Trigger previously buffered log entries for a given hindsight object to be written out when the calling application detects specific conditions, such as an error occurring.
 - **Session-specific Logging**: Easily create and manage log contexts for individual user sessions or operational tasks.
-- **Configurable Log Retention**: Customize how long historical logs are retained in the buffer before being discarded, based on count or age.
+- **Configurable Log Retention**: Customize how long historical logs are retained in the buffer before being discarded, based on maximum line count, memory consumptions or time since the line was buffered.

 ## Planned Features
 - **Integration with Standard Logging Libraries**: Designed to wrap around popular logging modules, currently only supports the console logger.